Woo (film)

-Woo is a 1998 romantic-comedy film directed by Daisy V.S.
-Mayer and starring Jada Pinkett Smith in the title role.
+Woo is a 1998 romantic-comedy film directed by Daisy von Scherler Mayer and starring Jada Pinkett Smith in the title role.
 Tommy Davidson also co-stars.

 Plot

-Darlene "Woo" Barnes (Smith), an extroverted woman living in New York City, is notoriously talented at turning men into mush.
-When Woo's psychic friend Celestrial (Girlina) predicts that the man of her dreams is about to enter her life, Woo doesn't believe it is true.
+Darlene "Woo" Barnes, an extroverted woman living in New York City, is notoriously talented at turning men into mush.
+When Woo's psychic friend Celestrial predicts that the man of her dreams is about to enter her life, Woo doesn't believe it is true.
 Celestrial is convinced that Woo is destined to meet a tall, debonair Virgo.
-Woo's cousin Claudette (Paula Jai Parker) and Claudette's boyfriend Lenny (Dave Chappelle) plan to spend the night together but find themselves entertaining Woo instead.
-Lenny begs his best friend Tim Jackson (Davidson) to take Woo out, but the shy, strait-laced law clerk Tim contrasts the sassy and brassy Woo.
+Woo's cousin Claudette and Claudette's boyfriend Lenny plan to spend the night together but find themselves entertaining Woo instead.
+Lenny begs his best friend Tim Jackson to take Woo out, but the shy, strait-laced law clerk Tim contrasts the sassy and brassy Woo.
 The same night, Lenny and Claudette's night goes wrong when his obsession with chicken drives her to be forced to dress up as a sexy but awkward "chicken ho" (he makes her cluck and walk like a chicken) but she is allergic to feathers.

 At first, Woo is unconcerned about the matchmaking mismatch, but when told that Tim is a Virgo, she decides it is fate, jumps at the chance, and immediately heads for Tim's apartment.
-Meanwhile, Tim, who can't believe his luck, goes next door to his neighbor Darryl (LL Cool J) for tips on romancing women.
+Meanwhile, Tim, who can't believe his luck, goes next door to his neighbor Darryl for tips on romancing women.
 Darryl supplies Tim with incense, edible body oils, and a tape of sexy songs.
 When Woo arrives, Tim is completely smitten.
 Woo, however, discovers that Tim is far from her imagined sexy, spontaneous stud.
 Seeing through Tim's pseudo-cool act, she humiliates and teases him.
-They are just about to leave Tim's apartment when Tim is visited by three of his pals: Frankie (Duane Martin), Hop (Darrel Heath), and Romaine (Michael Ralph).
+They are just about to leave Tim's apartment when Tim is visited by three of his pals: Frankie, Hop, and Romaine.
 The trio's chauvinistic attitude irritates Woo, so she retaliates and freaks them out by acting insane.
 Finally, the date gets underway.
 Woo and Tim arrive at a stuffy Italian restaurant, but Woo's behavior gets them thrown out.
 They go to a dance club, where Tim is punched out by Woo's ex-boyfriend, whom Woo punches back.
 Tim repeatedly suffers many other misfortunes, but Woo realizes that Tim is the guy she wants.
 After Tim gets his car back, it is smashed to pieces.
 Woo offers to share her car and her life with Tim.